Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

     }
 }
 ```
-PR to fix issue: https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/pull/76

 :::

 ## Position

-All our replicated object's position is synced through `NetworkVariable`s.
-If this was done through `RPC`s, this would mean we would need to keep a list of `RPC`s to send to connecting players, so they would get the latest position values for each objects.
-Keeping a list of `RPC`s for each objects so we could send those `RPC`s on connectiong would be a maintainability nightmare.
-We're letting the SDK do the work :)
+All of our replicated object's position is synced through `NetworkVariable`s, easily collecting and providing data.

+If this was done through `RPC`s, we would need to keep a list of `RPC`s to send to connecting players to ensure they get the latest position values for each object.
+Keeping a list of `RPC`s for each object to send to those `RPC`s on connecting would be a maintainability nightmare.
+By using `RPC`s, we let the SDK do the work for us.